vineetkia/vineetkia/README.md

 # 👋 Hi there!
 I'm Vineet

 * 🎓 I'm a Master's student in Computer Software Engineering at San Jose State University in the Bay Area, California.
-* 💼 I am a SWE intern at Microsoft Redmond, working on AI and Security systems.
-Also, I am an Ex Software Engineer at **ION Trading**, a cutting-edge fintech company in the heart of New York City.
+* 💼 I am a SWE intern at **Microsoft** Redmond Headquarters, where I work on AI and Security systems.
+Also, I am a former Software Engineer at **ION Trading**.
 * 🏆 Former **Microsoft Student Ambassador** and **Technical Head** at the Technology and Gaming Club, VIT Vellore.
 * 💻 4 years of experience in the core software development industry.